Good Times Bad Times

-Of all the cover songs in Phish’s vast repertoire, “Good Times Bad Times” is one of the oldest and most reliable.
-As such, it has been one of the most frequently played covers since its debut in the mid-eighties.
-This tune, like Hendrix’s “Fire” and AC/DC’s “Highway to Hell,” is usually played as a straightforward rock song and rarely strays from its normal path.
+Of all the cover songs in Phish’s vast repertoire, “Good Times Bad Times” is one of the oldest and most reliable, making it one of the most frequently played covers since its debut in the mid-eighties.
+“GTBT” – like Hendrix’s “Fire” and AC/DC’s “Highway to Hell” – is usually played as a straightforward rock song and rarely strays from its normal path.
 Still, most versions include searing guitar work from Trey, including an occasional tease of Zeppelin’s “Heartbreaker” (see 6/16/94 for a good example).
 This makes the song a popular set-closer or encore.

 “Good Times Bad Times” had never experienced any kind of significant shelf time.
 Since its debut, it has been played often and regularly, without any long gaps in appearances.
 However, after only five appearances in 1998, one in 1999, and three (all as encores) in 2000, “GTBT" returned to the regular rotation in 2003 and has made an appearance or two on pretty much every tour since.
-Post-breakup versions have been almost exclusively encores, with the notable exception of the 10/30/10 version, which closed that show's Zeppelin-infused second set, and a rare mid-second set appearance on 7/10/13 to kick off an extended fourth quarter at Garden State Arts Center.
+Post-breakup versions have been almost exclusively encores, with notable exceptions in the 10/30/10 version, which closed that show's Zeppelin-infused second set, and a rare mid-second set appearance on 7/10/13 to kick off an extended fourth quarter at Garden State Arts Center.

 "Good Times Bad Times" 10/30/10 Atlantic City, NJ